Create a responsive ad for Display

 - Square.
 If you choose the upload option, keep in mind that your square (1:1) image should be greater than 300 x 300.
 The recommended size is 1200 x 1200.
 The file size limit is 1MB.

 - Logo (optional).
 If you choose the upload option, keep in mind that your logo should be square (1:1) and should be 128 x 128 or greater.
-The recommended size is 1200 x 1200.
-A transparent background is best, but only if the logo is centered.
+The recommended size for the square logo is 1200 x 1200.
+You can also add a landscape (4:1) logo, which should be 512 x 128 or greater.
+The recommended size for the landscape logo is 1200 x 300.
+For all your logos, a transparent background is best, but only if the logo is centered.
 The file size limit is 1MB.

 - Avoid text.
 Text may cover no more than 20% of the image.
 Note: To fit in some ad spaces, your image may be cropped horizontally—up to 5% on each side.

 - Write a short headline (25 characters or fewer).
 The short headline is the first line of your ad, and appears in tight ad spaces where the long headline doesn't fit.
 Short headlines may appear with or without your description.

 - Write a long headline (90 characters or fewer).
 The long headline is the first line of your ad, and appears instead of your short headline in larger ads.
 Long headlines may appear with or without your description.
 Note: When rendered in an ad, the long headline's length will depend on the site it appears on.
 If shortened, the long headline will end with ellipses.

 - Write a description.
 The description adds to the headline and invites people to take action.
 It can be up to 90 characters, and may appear after the (short or long) headline.
 Note: The length of the rendered description will depend on the the site it appears on.
 If shortened, the description will end with ellipses.